edras/PIC32MZW1_MicroPython/readme.md

 Directory | Usage | Modules
 --- | --- | ---
-general_test | demonstrate the use of python packages, extract the email and author name | - gpio_on_off_led | turn on/ off Yellow LED on WFI32-IoT board with timer interrupt | umachine gpio_interrupt | demonostrate the use of gpio interrupt | umachine, utime tcp_client | act as TCP client, create socket to conect to the TCP server and exchange data | network, socket tcp_server_with_multiple_socket | create TCP server to handle multiple client socket simultaneously | network, socket, utime, gc, uselect http_get | TCP client send HTTP Get command to get the webpage contents of a website | network, socket http_server | set as softAP mode and run like a HTTP server.
-Remote device can connect to the softAP and browser the HTTP website | umachine, network, socket spi_read_sst26_flash | read SST26 SPI flash's manufacturer id and device id by using SPI bus | umachine, utime
+general_test | demonstrate the use of python packages, extract the email and author name | - gpio_on_off_led | rainbow efect on WFI32-IoT board LEDs | pyb
+class_example | LED class example of Object Oriented Programming in python | umachine gpio_timer_callback | LED blinky on WFI32-IoT with timer interrupt callback | umachine gpio_interrupt | Switch interrupt on press with callback on WFI32-IoT | umachine net_tcp_client | act as TCP client, create socket to conect to the TCP server and exchange data | network, socket net_tcp_server_with_multiple_socket | create TCP server to handle multiple client socket simultaneously | network, socket, utime, gc, uselect net_http_get | TCP client send HTTP Get command to get the webpage contents of a website | network, socket net_http_server | set as softAP mode and run like a HTTP server.
+Remote device can connect to the softAP and browser the HTTP website | umachine, network, socket spi_read_sst26_flash | read SST26 SPI flash's manufacturer id and device id by using SPI bus | umachine, utime i2c_light_temp_read | read sensors on WFI32-IoT manufacturer id using I2C bus | umachine

 # Limitation
 1. umachine module support Class Pin, ADC, UART, SPI, I2C and Timer, and do not support class PWM, I2S, RTC, WDT, SD, SDCard and Signal
 2. Do not support the control of CAN bus, Ethernet and USB interface.
 3. Do not support Virtual File System (VFS) feature
-3. Do not support TLS secure connection
+4. Do not support TLS secure connection
+5. Do not support float operation